Coveros-GitHub-Training/sel-copilot-advanced-workshop/Labs/Lab-3-Code-Editing.md

    ```

    OR:
    Have Copilot refine the changes to what you think will look best.
-There's no wrong answers!
+There are no wrong answers!

 ### 💡 Benefits of Iterating with Agent Mode: